MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

      ![Prepare](./media/contoso-migration-tfs-vsts/prep1.png)

     The prepare step does the following:
-    - Scans the collection to find a list of all users and populates the identify map log (**IdentityMapLog.csv**).
+    - Scans the collection to find a list of all users and populates the identify map log (**identitymaplog.CSV**).
     - Prepares the connection to Azure Active Directory to find a match for each identity.
-    - Contoso has already deployed Azure AD and synchronized it using Azure AD Connect, so Prepare should be able to find the matching identities and mark them as Active.
+    - Contoso has already deployed Azure AD and synchronized it using Azure AD Connect, so prepare should be able to find the matching identities and mark them as active.

-2. An Azure AD sign-in screen appears, and they enter the credentials of a Global Admin.
+2. An Azure AD sign-in screen appears, and they enter the credentials of a global admin.

     ![Prepare](./media/contoso-migration-tfs-vsts/prep2.png)